EmolLi/JOOS-Peephole/README.md

-# Peephole Template
+# Peephole

-An introduction to the basics of peephole optimization using Java Bytecode and JOOS.
+Peephole optimization using Java Bytecode and JOOS.

 ## Directory Structure